leptos-rs/book/src/ssr/21_cargo_leptos.md

 cargo leptos watch
 ```

+> **Note**: Remember that Leptos has a `nightly` feature, which each of these starters use.
+If you're using the stable Rust compiler,
+> that’s fine; just remove the `nightly` feature from each of the Leptos dependencies in your new `Cargo.toml` and you should be all set.

 Once your app has compiled you can open up your browser to [`http://localhost:3000`](http://localhost:3000) to see it.

 `cargo-leptos` has lots of additional features and built in tools.
 You can learn more [in its `README`](https://github.com/leptos-rs/cargo-leptos/blob/main/README.md).